maelchiotti/LocalMaterialNotes/README.md

 ### Protect

-- Never worry about how your data is handled, as it never leaves your device because the application doesn't have any internet permissions
+- Never worry about how your data is handled,: it cannot leave your device as the application doesn't have any internet permissions

 ### Customize

 - Choose your language (see the [supported ones](#supported-languages))
 - Choose your theme (light, dark or black)
 - Choose if you want your theme to be dynamic (use colors from your background)
-- Choose if you want to enable the advanced formatting options or keep your notes simple
+- Choose if you want to enable the advanced formatting, only the checklists or keep your notes basic

 ## Screenshots